atlassian-archive/dataschool/dataschool/_chapters/data-governance/extract-and-loading-a-lake.md

 reading_time: 7

 ---
 To get data into your Data Lake you will first need to **Extract** the data from the source through SQL or some API, and then **Load** it into the lake.
-This process is called Extract and Load - or for short EL.
+This process is called Extract and Load - or "EL" for short.

 <!--- TODO: Matt - Could use a nice diagram here of the source to lake image with Extract and Load visuals drawn in --->

 There are a number of great modern EL vendors (sometimes called ELT vendors) such as [Fivetran](https://fivetran.com/), [Stitch Data](https://stitchdata.com) or [Blendo](https://www.blendo.co).

 <!--- TODO: Matt - would be great to put the company logos here --->

 These EL providers built detailed Extract scripts for the most popular API's and offer a simple experience for extracting and loading your data into your data lake.
 The process usually involves the setup of a pipeline where credentials are given for both the destination and the data source and some configuration where light transformation is performed, e.g. selecting what tables and fields to sync, hiding some values for privacy reasons, etc.

 The setup can be performed with minimal engineering effort in most cases.

 ## Extract Options